What Is Homebridge - And Why You Need It

 How Does it Work?

 HomeKit’s focus on privacy and security means that it requires secure communication directly with any connected devices.
-This is done locally via your WiFi network or Bluetooth, as these two protocols are available on all Apple devices, a key consideration as you can theoretically set up a HomeKit home using only an iPhone.
+This is done locally via your Wi-Fi network, Thread, or Bluetooth, as these protocols are available now on Apple devices, a key consideration as you can theoretically set up a HomeKit home using only an iPhone.

 Some device makers use other protocols, like the popular Philips Hue system that runs on Zigbee, or Chamberlain garage door motors that use a standardized RF frequency band for the purpose.
 Such devices will need a hub or bridge in order to communicate with the internet or other devices.
 In both of these examples such a bridge is available to enable control of the devices via a smart phone app.

-These devices act as a relay to pass messages between your Ethernet network (wired or WiFi), and the devices themselves, kind of like a translator.
+These devices act as a relay to pass messages between your IP-based network (wired or Wi-Fi), and the devices themselves, kind of like a translator.
 HomeKit supports bridge/hub devices for this purpose and allows those to host multiple other devices and present them individually in your accessories list.
-In these cases, only the hub has to be HomeKit compatible, and can handle the communication with the child devices seperately.
+In these cases, only the hub has to be HomeKit compatible, and can handle the communication with the child devices separately.
 This is what HomeBridge does, the key difference being that it offers extensible device support through plugins.
 This is actually pretty much how Alexa works as well.

-Many smart device families cannot be added to HomeKit at all because they are controlled via a centralized server, which the smart phone app connects to.
-Without direct communication, HomeKit certification is impossible, but Homebridge has no such limitations.
+Many smart device families cannot be added to HomeKit at all because they are controlled via a centralized server that their smart phone app connects to.
+Without direct, local communication HomeKit certification is impossible because of security concerns, but Homebridge has no such limitations.

 As Homebridge is a software hub, it needs to be always online to enable HomeKit to communicate with any added accessories.
 This means you want it running on something that is going to be on all the time.
 Originally a Linux based solution, the available options have grown over time to include Windows, Mac and even Docker.